La scala di seta: Synopsis

 Giulia decides to probe Blansac to see if he would make a good and faithful husband for her cousin.
 Her questioning deceives all of the men listening into thinking that she is genuinely interested in Blansac.
-Dorvil emerges from hiding and storms off in fury, much to Germano’s surprise, who also shows himself.
+Dorvil emerges from hiding and storms off in fury, much to Germano's surprise, who also shows himself.
 In the midst of all the confusion and noise Lucilla enters and Blansac suddenly notices what a fine looking young woman she is.
 Decidedly prettier than her cousin Giulia.

 It is now late evening.
 Giulia is desperate for Dorvil to arrive so that she can explain the reason why she was questioning Blansac so closely about marriage.
 Once again the servant Germano is on hand and realizes that his mistress has an assignation.
 He can only assume that it is with Blansac, and decides to hide once more and see what happens.
 Unfortunately he is unable to keep his secret to himself and he lets Lucilla in on it.
-She is distressed to learn that Blansac, who she now loves dearly, is meeting Giulia and she also determines to find a hiding place in Giulia’s bedroom to observe proceedings.
+She is distressed to learn that Blansac, whom she now loves dearly, is meeting Giulia and she also determines to find a hiding place in Giulia's bedroom to observe proceedings.

 There is general surprise and joyful amazement when it is Dorvil who climbs into the bedroom, followed closely by his friend who is intent on using the silken ladder to further his wooing, not of Giulia, but Lucilla.
 Everyone scatters when Dormont, who has been woken by all the noise, enters in his nightshirt.
 Seeing the way that everything has turned out for the best, he quickly forgives the couples for their underhand behavior and all ends in general rejoicing.